John95/hangman-game/README.md

 https://john95.github.io/hangman-game/

 ## How to play
-In order to guess a letter, just type a key on your keyboard.
+In order to guess a letter, type a key on your keyboard.
 If the guess is correct, it will fill in the word on the screen.
 If it is false, it will display your wrong guesses.

-## Further Development
+## Continued Development
 This program uses JavaScript mainly.
 If you would like to update the style and look, edit the index.html and assets/css/style.css files.
 If you would like to add to the word library or modify the logic, edit the game.js file located in the assets/javascript directory.